staking-foundation/docs/docs/04-lst.md

 Balances of wdivETH are not updated daily, and do not change over time.

 Instead, 1 wdivETH represents the value of 1 ETH staked through Diva at a certain moment in time.
-As Diva accrues staking rewards, 1 wdivETH is backed by an increasing amount of ETH over time, meaning that **wdivETH appreciated vs ETH over time**.
+As Diva accrues staking rewards, 1 wdivETH is backed by an increasing amount of ETH over time, meaning that **wdivETH appreciates vs ETH over time**.

 Example: